NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 Let’s go into more details:

 Start with a review of past and current campaigns.
-You can use the following metrics or a pre-built PPC report template to show your client where their PPC campaigns have been succeeding and where there’s room for growth.
+You can use the following metrics on a pre-built PPC report template or live PPC dashboard to show your client where their PPC campaigns have been succeeding and where there’s room for growth.

 We leverage campaign data identifying opportunities and monitoring return on investment.
 Once we have collected enough data, we set a target Return on Ad Spend (ROAS) and adjust this accordingly.
 With this approach there is no limit to a PPC budget as long as the target ROAS can be maintained.